mourner/tinyjam/README.md

 about: {body: "This is an awesome blog about me."}
 ```

+Markdown is rendered according to the [GitHub Flavored Markdown](https://github.github.com/gfm/) specification.

 ### Templates

 **Tinyjam** uses [EJS](https://ejs.co/), a templating system based on JavaScript, so it's both powerful and easy to learn.
 All `*.ejs` files it encounters are rendered with the collected data in the following way: